-- When State revenues stabilize, a recurring source of funding will be required to sustain the State's competitive market position through regular salary structure adjustments.
-Provide resources to strategically identify and address competitive labor market pay and structural gaps to support the dynamic career needs of the State's workforce from recruitment to development and retention. - 2.
-Salary increases in the market have stabilized to around 3% annually over the last several years.
-Although the State was slightly behind the market with the 2.5% Legislative Increase in 2019 and in 2020, regular and consistent legislative increases for state employees will help to narrow the gap in average market movement.
-The State's history of Legislative Increases (see Appendix A) has failed to keep pace with market salary increases. - Consider apportioning future legislative increases (when State revenues stabilize and the impacts of COVID-19 on the labor markets are understood) using a multi-pronged approach to include an across-theboard increase, market-based increase, performance-based increase and/or lump sum payment. - 4.
+As State revenues stabilize, a recurring source of funding will be required to sustain the State's competitive market position through regular salary structure adjustments.
+Resources will also be necessary to strategically identify and address competitive labor market pay and structural gaps to support the dynamic career pathing needs of the State's workforce from recruitment to development and retention.

+- 2. Salary increases in the market have stabilized to around 3% annually over the last several years.
+However, with the increased inflation and the quit rates seen in the past year, salary budgets may need to increase in coming months as employers are deferring salary decisions until the latest point possible.
+Although the State was slightly behind the market with the 2.5% legislative increase in 2019, 2020 and 2021, regular and consistent legislative increases for state employees will help to narrow the gap in average market movement.
+However, the State's award of legislative increases (see Appendix A) has failed to keep pace with market salary increases. - Consider apportioning future legislative increases (as State revenues stabilize and the impacts of COVID-19 and the "Great Resignation" on the labor markets are better understood) using a multi-pronged approach to include an across-the-board increase, market-based increase, performance-based increase and/or lump sum payment. - 4.
 Provide recurring resources to support the Salary Adjustment Fund which will ensure a fair, equitable and consistently funded mechanism that is needed to advance State employees within their pay grade.
 Employees need a "line of sight" for career growth and salary advancement. - 5.
 To ensure market-related competitiveness, State leaders should continue to charge the Office of State Human Resources (in consultation with the Office of State Budget and Management) with establishing a process to set priorities and request funding for labor market increases and salary adjustment funds based on criticality, turnover, retention, recruitment difficulties and market position.
-OSHR and State agencies should evaluate job-specific turnover in order to identify critical needs.

-- 6. Research coordination of post-tax supplemental benefits and consolidate all supplemental benefit plan offerings in a consumer-driven menu approach for portability and cost savings.
-A consolidation would allow employees to see all benefits offerings in one place and select plan products that meet their needs. - Support the ongoing funding of the Office of State Human Resources' Human Capital Management System, Learning Management System (LMS) and Performance Management components; and the Statewide Compensation System's Market Analysis and Modeling tool (MarketPay) and Position Description Writing and Workflow tool (PeopleAdmin).
+OSHR and State agencies should evaluate job-specific turnover in order to identify critical needs. - 6.
+Research coordination of post-tax supplemental benefits and consolidate all supplemental benefit plan offerings in a consumer-driven menu approach for portability and cost savings.
+A consolidation would allow employees to see all benefits offerings in one place and select plan products that meet their needs. - Support the ongoing funding of OSHR's Human Capital Management System, Learning Management System (LMS) and Performance Management components; and the Statewide Compensation System's Market Analysis and Modeling tool (MarketPay) and Position Description Writing and Workflow tool (PeopleAdmin).